yorek/azure-sql-db-samples/README.md

-# azure-sql-db-best-pratices
+# Azure SQL DB Best Practices

-Best pratices to use Azure SQL DB to build modern, mission critical application, with ease and confidence
+Best practices to use Azure SQL DB to build modern, mission critical application, with ease and confidence

 ## Running the samples